theo-armour/agenda/4-2-software/audiopen.md

 ## Agenda

 * Set up a web hook to post directly to GitHub
-* Can I do an audiopen with the MetaView glasses
+* Can I do an audiopen with the MetaView glasses? not yet

+Issues

+* Cannot see the text as I type.

 ## links